Keep My Vehicle or Buy a Replacement?

 - I like my car; I am accustomed to all the controls.
 I can handle my vehicle comfortably when driving, parking etc.

 - I am environmentally conscious.
 A vehicle not bought is a vehicle not built!
 Manufacturing a vehicle has a substantial negative impact on the planet.
-The resources and energy required to build a vehicle take things from our planet and add pollution.
+The resources and energy required to build a vehicle take things from our planet and add pollution, hence a long-term car maintenance plan is a priority.

 - Vehicle costs were sourced from consumer reports.
 The price is an average of the highest and lowest published cost.